-About Alive Hospice
+About Alive

-Founded over 40 years ago in 1975, Alive Hospice is Middle Tennessee's oldest and largest hospice care provider, and offers the most comprehensive care for terminally ill patients and their families in the region.
+Founded more than 40 years ago, in 1975, Alive Hospice is Middle Tennessee's most experienced and largest hospice care provider, and it offers the most comprehensive care for terminally ill patients and their families in the region.
 We are here to answer questions and serve as a resource for patients and their loved ones, health care professionals, and the community at large.

-Alive Hospice's Mission
+Alive's Mission